cadam00/SeaGraphs/README.md

 A plethora of sea current databases is typically available along many fields data (e.g. Lima et al. ([2020](#ref-lima2020copernicus))).
-However, transforming these data into a graph structure is a not straight-forward implementation.
+However, transforming these data into a graph structure is not a straightforward implementation.
 This gap is attempted to be filled by *SeaGraphs* package.

 ## **Installation**